mfaustin/mfaustin.github.io/_posts/2021-9-08-ClassPost2.md

 Mark Austin
 9/08/2021

-## Class Post 2–R and Other Languages
+## R and Other Software

--   R vs other software I’ve used?
+-   R compared to other software I’ve used?

 Before this class, my R experience was limited to R simulation work in the first semester statistical theory class.
 I’ve had much more